csc-training/Kielipankki/tutorials/fetch_data_into_puhti.md

 Once you become comfortable with the terminal, you may find it more convenient to just do everything there.
 But for now we will do things with as little terminal use as possible.

+## Preliminaries

+We will need either a URL on the Internet to fetch data from, or file on your local computer.
+The rest of the exercises require the Internet data, so we'll come up with a URL here, but you can also try uploading a small file of your own if you want to try that too.

+Downloadable data with a "PUB" license is available from Kielipankki as a public download.
+If you navigate [Kielipankki's corpus selection](https://www.kielipankki.fi/corpora/), settle on a dataset, and find its location in the download service, you'll be able to get a URL pointing to a file.
+Right-click on the file name and choose "Copy link".

+{% include videoEmbed.html filename="download_service_link.webm" %}

 ## Log into the file manager

 First, navigate to [puhti.csc.fi](https://www.puhti.csc.fi) in your web browser.
 Once there, click on the "Log in to Puhti" button and proceed with your authentication provider.